joymonkey/VelcheckPSI/README.md

  * P1 : 2-pin 2.54mm pitch screw terminal
  * P2 : 4-pin 2.54mm pitch screw terminal
  * JP1 & JP2 : 2.54mm 2-row 2-column male pin header

+**Firmware**

+The firmware .bin file in this repository was copied directly from one of Mike's PSI's.
+Unfortunately source code is unavailable.
+To program a blank PIC IC, you'll need a programmer such as a PicKit3.